Updated March 2021

 Parents intending to opt out this spring by staying home during the assessment window need to be aware of the expanded window for online administration.
 This year, the TEA expanded the window for online administration to two weeks for most STAAR assessments.
+(Note for 2021: The online window is now FIVE WEEKS).
 The paper administration window continues to be one week.
 Be aware that if you return your child on the second week, they may be set in front of a computer to complete the STAAR.
 The TEA assessment calendar is available here.
 We should also note that makeup exams are still a local option.
 No school is required to offer any makeups or to offer them for the full period.
 If you school decides to end all assessment after the first week, that is entirely within their rights.

 Still, to prepare for the possibility of a two week online window, we have the following recommendations: